 It’s never too late to change.

 Even if you aren’t the traveler or person you want to be in your head, it’s never too late to change.
 Travel is all about change.
 The more you say “tomorrow,” the less likely it is that tomorrow will ever come.
 Traveling has shown me aspects of my personality I wish I didn’t have and also shown me I’m really lazy.
-I’ve always lived by the phrase “Carpe Diem” but sometimes I don’t really do it.
-It’s never too late though and realizing that has made being more pro-active a lot easier.
+I’ve always sworn by the phrase “Carpe Diem” but sometimes I don’t really do it.
+It’s never too late though, and realizing that has made being more proactive a lot easier.

 Learn more languages (seriously).